• Emma Daniels

 Emma’s compositions have been performed by choirs at Jacksonville University, the Church of St. Mary the Virgin in Times Square, and other college, synagogue, and church choirs from Boston to Los Angeles.
 As a vocalist, she has performed both solo and ensemble work in the Midwest and on the East Coast, including with St. Matthew’s Episcopal Church in Wilton, CT, St. James Cathedral Choir of Chicago, Philadelphia Symphonic Choir, and Princeton Society of Musical Amateurs.

-Pianist, Accompanist
+Pianist, Organist, Accompanist

 • Board of Directors